 Best Spring Camping

 As the days get longer and the nights get warmer, we start daydreaming a little more about sleeping under the stars and sharing stories around a campfire.
-Luckily, you don't need to wait for summer to relish get cozy in a sleeping bag and enjoy the Oregon outdoors.
+Luckily, you don't need to wait for summer to relish getting cozy in a sleeping bag and enjoying the Oregon outdoors.
 Start your season of camping in spring, when campgrounds are less crowded, the rivers and lakes are full and the wildlife begins to stretch and stir.
 Here is a list of some of our favorite places to camp in the spring so you can start planning now.
 Make sure you're prepared to make the most of your getaway by reviewing our Adventure Checklist, and don't forget to pack the marshmallows!

 Jessie Honeyman State ParkYurt camping at Jessie Honeyman by Melanie Griffin

 Yurt camping is the perfect balance of outdoor adventure and modern amenities.
-Rent a yurt here if you want to sleep on a bed with heat and a locking door as well as a dome view of the sky and the sounds of the coastal forest.
+Rent a yurt if you want to sleep on a bed with heat and a locking door as well as a dome view of the sky and the sounds of the coastal forest.
 If the yurts are booked, there are plenty of tent sites available as well.
 Jessie Honeyman State Park sits at the base of some of the area's largest sand dunes and beside the beautiful Cleawox Lake, making it a great destination for thrill-seekers and families alike.
 Rent a paddleboat on the lake or take a dune buggy ride.

 Belknap Hot SpringsBelknap Hot Springs by Melanie Griffin